 A previous study in which patients had disease for less than 3 years showed no significant benefit.

-The majority of our patients receive the drug via a port (indwelling catheter) which carries a low but real risk of blood clots and bloodstream infection.
+The majority of our patients who have received IV Radicava do so via a port (indwelling catheter) which carries a low but real risk of blood clots and bloodstream infection.
 Most get infusions at home, while a few go to an infusion center.

 Anti-oxidant vitamins: There is theoretical but no proven benefit from antioxidant vitamins.
 Beta carotene (10,000 IU), vitamin C (1,000 mg daily), and vitaminE (400 IU three times daily) are used by some patients but of unproven benefit.
 We recommend them.